 You Need to Know About Electromagnetic Flow Meters

-Electromagnetic flowmeter is an inductive instrument that measures the volume flow of conductive media in a pipe based on Faraday's law of electromagnetic induction.
-It mainly consists of three parts: sensor, converter and display instrument.
+An electromagnetic flowmeter is an inductive instrument that measures the volume flow of conductive media in a pipe based on Faraday's law of electromagnetic induction.
+It mainly consists of three parts: a sensor, a converter, and a display instrument.

-How Do Electromagnetic Flow Meters Work in Magnetic Field?
+How Do Electromagnetic Flow Meters Work in a Magnetic Field?

 According to Faraday’s Law (Law of Electromagnetic Induction), the rate of conductive liquid passing through a pipeline is measured with electromagnetic flow meters with sensors.
 The magnetic field produces electrical signals in the conductor.

-When material and magnetic field move in relative to each other, voltage is created.
+When material and magnetic fields move in relation to each other, voltage is created.
 An electromotive force gives way for the electromagnetic induction produced through the electrical conductor in the magnetic field.

 Simply put, electromagnetic meters work by using an electromagnetic field to measure the velocity of a liquid passing through a channel.
 This information is then used to calculate the flow rate of the liquid.